Sorry, you need to enable JavaScript to visit this website.

 Proposed guiding questions:

-• How can African countries, LDCs and LLDCs build resilience against economic and environmental shocks, and address the impacts of conflicts?
+• How can African countries, LDCs and LLDCs build resilience against economic and environmental shocks as well as the effects of conflicts?

-• What policies and frameworks can ignite economic growth and support long-term sustainable development in African countries, LDCs and LLDCs?
+• What policies and frameworks are necessary to ignite economic growth and support long-term sustainable development in African countries, LDCs and LLDCs?

-• What innovative public-private partnership models can be developed to mobilize and expand financing for SDG initiatives in African countries, LDCs and LLDCs?
+• What needs to be done to implement the outcome of the LLDC Conference?
+What innovative public-private partnership models can be developed to mobilize and expand financing for SDG initiatives in African countries, LDCs and LLDCs?

 Part II: Middle-Income Countries (16:30 to 18:00)